How to Keep Your Basement Laundry Room Safe

 Blocked Vents

 If your clothes still feel damp after running the dryer and there’s a burnt odor when drying the load, chances are the dryer vent is clogged.
 This happens from time to time.
 Lint can build up and clog ducts and vent pipes, obstructing airflow and increasing the time clothes take to dry.
-Sometimes the dry can shut down after a short cycle or outside air can get into the basement.
-Restricted airflows mean loads dry slowly, and this increases the costs of electricity used.
+Sometimes the dryer can shut down after a short cycle, or outside air can get into the basement.
+Restricted airflows mean loads dry slowly, and this increases the cost of electricity used.

 You can avoid problems by hooking the dryer to a vent using an aluminum pipe that goes around bends.
 Short pipes work best.
 Avoid bends or turns as these can trap lint.
 Use a pipe with the right width and prop the duct after every 12 or so feet.
 Make sure you clean the outside of your screen as well.